alexdc1192/alexdc1192/README.md

 </div>

 <h2> About Me </h2>
 <p> Hi there, my name is Alexandra.
 I am deeply passionate about data science and AI.
-Impelled by my fascination with data, I enrolled in a Data Science bootcamp, where I discovered my love for programming and the endless potential of Machine Learning tools. </p>
+Impelled by my fascination with data, I enrolled in a Data Science bootcamp in 2022, where I discovered my love for programming and the endless potential of Machine Learning tools. </p>